osrf/subt/submitted_models/ctu_cras_norlab_absolem_sensor_config_1/specifications.md

 ## Usage Instructions
 The robot motion is controlled via standard `cmd_vel` commands.

-Flippers can be velocity-controlled by publishing to topics `flippers_cmd_vel/front_left` (`front_right`, `rear_left`, `rear_right`) (`std_msgs/Float64`).
-We strongly suggest writing a positional controller.
-It should however respect the maximum velocity of `pi/4 rad/s`.
+Flippers can be velocity-controlled by publishing to topics `flippers_cmd_vel/front_left` (`front_right`, `rear_left`, `rear_right`) (`std_msgs/Float64`) for velocity control or topics `flippers_cmd_pos/front_left`, etc. for position control.
+Maximum angular velocity of the flippers is `pi/4 rad/s`.
 The effort limits in the model were set so that the robot can support itself with the flippers, but cannot use them to lift itself on all four flippers.
 This is how the real flippers work.
 The current position of the flippers is published to `joint_states` as `front_left_flipper_j` etc. The flippers can continuously rotate.

 The laser rotation is velocity-controlled by publishing to topic `scanning_speed_cmd` (`std_msgs/Float64`).
 The laser has hard stops at `+-2.36 rad` and maximum rotation velocity is `1.2 rad/s`.
 The laser has an automatic controller that reverses the rotation direction at a given angle (currently ca. `1.6 rad`).
 The current position of the laser is published to `joint_states` as `laser_j`.
 The default (zero) position of the laser is such that the scanning plane is levelled with ground.